Information for donors:

 Information for recipient camps:

-In 2014, the Camp Nebagamon Scholarship Fund initiated an annual, invitation-only application process.
-Participating camps are invited in early January to complete a short questionnaire (and every four years are also asked to submit their most recent IRS form 990), all due by mid-February.
-Camp Nebagamon Scholarship Fund board members use this information to evaluate and select for funding a group of high-performing non-profit camps that demonstrate sound fiscal management and expertise in serving youth affected by poverty and/or disability.
+The Camp Nebagamon Scholarship Fund has an annual, invitation-only recipient camp application process.
+Participating camps complete a short questionnaire.
+Our board members use this information to evaluate and support high-performing non-profit camps that demonstrate sound fiscal management and expertise serving youth affected by poverty and/or disability.

 Funding is restricted to use for tuition scholarships only for children and teens who experience poverty or disability.
 Camp Nebagamon Scholarship Fund support may not be used for a camp or parent non-profit’s general operating fund, nor for capital improvements

 Great question!
-We encourage recipient camps to post photos and comments from campers, counselors and parents on our Camp Nebagamon Scholarship Fund Facebook page.
+We encourage recipient camps to check out and ‘like’ our Camp Nebagamon Scholarship Fund Instagram profile, and to post photos and comments from campers, counselors, and parents on our Camp Nebagamon Scholarship Fund Facebook page.
 This offers our donors and supporters a first-hand glimpse of the impact your camp is having on the lives of the children and teens you serve.
 In these Facebook postings, do not use photos of children, teens or counselors unless you have written permission to do so.
 Please also do not post the names of children and teens in these photo (or tag them) out of respect for their privacy.
 However, if they wish to tag themselves – with permission from their parents – that’s okay and we appreciate that you can’t prevent that.
 Should you wish to post comments on Facebook that your camp received from youth or parents, likewise, please do not identify the source of comments and insights about disability or life challenges – out of respect for the privacy of those individuals and families.

 The substance and timeliness of a camp’s response to the invitation-only application process is most important.
 Additionally, we evaluate the camp’s responsiveness to our annual request that after the summer camp season, recipient camps share three to five high-quality photos and three to five meaningful and substantive comments from campers, counselors or parents by mid-September.
 These images and quotes help us communicate to our donors the challenges that children and teens face due to poverty and disability and how camp has changed their lives for the better.
 This real-world feedback is the flywheel that fuels our fundraising efficacy.

-To request consideration to participate in the Camp Nebagamon Scholarship Fund’s invitation-only application process in the future, a camp must be a non-profit overnight summer camp that primarily serves children and teens who experience poverty and/or disability.
+To request consideration to participate in the Camp Nebagamon Scholarship Fund’s invitation-only application process in the future, a camp must be a non-profit, nonsectarian and nondiscriminatory overnight summer camp that primarily serves children and teens who experience poverty and/or disability.
 It should be located in or near a community where Camp Nebagamon’s campers and alumni live.

 The Camp Nebagamon Scholarship Fund board evaluates requests for future funding consideration at its fall board meeting.
-Please contact a board member in or near your community no later than September 1st if you seek funding consideration for a new camp.
+Please contact a board member no later than September 1st if you seek funding consideration for a new camp.
 Consideration will only be given to camps that have some connection with Camp Nebagamon alumni, and ACA-accredited camps are preferred.

 Please note that while a set of our recipient camps serve children and teens with intellectual and physical disabilities, at this time we are not able to provide tuition scholarship support to camps that primarily serve youth with health needs caused by ongoing illnesses or disease.
 We regret that we do not have sufficient funding to provide ongoing tuition supports for such worthy campers.
 Often such camps receive tuition support from medically-focused non-profits with their own fund-raising organizations.